E-Justice: How find mistakes of algorithmic in Laws

 Let’s see what an "Algorithmic Procedure" is.

-The Procedure is algorithmic if the set of Actions included in the Procedure, their logical sequence, interconnection, and consistency ensure the achievement of the result
+A Procedure is algorithmic if the set of Actions included in the Procedure, their logical sequence, interconnection, and consistency ensure the achievement of the result.Algorithmic mistakes include:

 I will teach you how to do it.